lablup/backend.ai-manager/MIGRATION.md

   with the superadmin privilege to resync the image database.
 The old etcd image database will no longer be used.

-* The manager now has replacible distributed lock backend.
-The new default is "filelock" which is suitable for single-node manager deployments.
-Change this value to "pg_advisory" to restore the behavior of previous versions.
+* The manager now has replacible distributed lock backend, configured by the key `manager.distributed-lock` in `manager.toml`.  **The new default is "filelock"** which is suitable for single-node manager deployments.
+  Change this value to **"pg_advisory" to restore the behavior of previous versions.**
   Since 22.03, there is a new backend "etcd" which uses etcd as the highly-available lock backend.
+  "redlock" is not currently supported as aioredis v2 has a limited implementation.

 * (TODO) storage-proxy related stuffs